ozontech/testo/docs/how-to.md

 TESTO_CACHE_DISABLE=true go test ./...
 ```

-For plugin state, prefer a namespace - isolated from other namespaces
+For plugin state, prefer a namespace.
+It is isolated from other
-and from the package-level functions, with the same `Get`, `Set`,
+namespaces and from the package-level functions, and has the same
-`Keys` and `Remove` methods:
+`Get`, `Set`, `Keys` and `Remove` methods:

 ```go
 var cache = testocache.Namespace("myplugin")